trickstercache/trickster/docs/configuring.md

 ### View the Running Configuration

-Trickster also provides a `http://127.0.0.1:8484/trickster/config` endpoint, which returns the toml output of the currently-running Trickster configuration.
-The TOML-formatted configuration will include all defaults populated, overlaid with any configuration file settings, command-line arguments and or applicable environment variables.
+Trickster also provides a `http://127.0.0.1:8484/trickster/config` endpoint, which returns the yaml output of the currently-running Trickster configuration.
+The YAML-formatted configuration will include all defaults populated, overlaid with any configuration file settings, command-line arguments and or applicable environment variables.
 This read-only interface is also available via the metrics endpoint, in the event that the reload endpoint has been disabled.
 This path is configurable as demonstrated in the example config file.